 How long does buttermilk last?
 That depends.
 How long do eggs last?
 In general, milk lasts only as long as the quickest expiring ingredient it is mixed with.

 What are our shelf life resources?

-Our how long does buttermilk last content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of buttermilk.
+In determining how long Buttermilk lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Buttermilk.

-Although the whole, reduced fat and fat-free buttermilk shelf life information provided by Eat By Date is generally reliable, it is intended as an opinion and not a substitute for the advice of your qualified health care provider.
-Please drink responsibly!
+Although the Buttermilk shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
+Please eat responsibly!